ggrossvi/task-list/README.md

-# This is a first draft of my portfolio web site.
+# This is a first draft of my #100 days of code web site.

-## The index page is a carousel of some projects I have worked on for #100 days of code.
+### The index page is a carousel of areas of interest I have worked on for #100 days of code.

 Project 1 recieves a response from an api and puts the response values in a table.
 This was a bit challenging since the photos were all different sizes.
 I did not